codesplinta/mocklets/README.md

   * The 'Delayed Logging' strategy will still push your logs to the console.
   *
   * You'll still be able to see them all in time
-  * however, only after the test case has run.
+  * however, only after all the test case has run.
   *
   * Here, we'll be mocking/faking ONLY `console.log()`
+  *
+  * We can fake more if we want by just adding it to the
+  * array: [ 'log', 'warn', 'error' ]
   */
   provisionMockedJSConsoleLoggingForTests(
     $EXECUTION.DELAYED_LOGGING,